ai-first-guides/first.ai/docs/index.md

 AI-first web design focuses on semantic clarity, structured data, and factual precision — so that your website isn’t just visible in a browser, but also readable and quotable by AI assistants

->In the AI era, visibility comes not from being seen — but from being understood.
+> "In the AI era, visibility comes not from being seen — but from being understood."
----

 ## Sections